 - If the reference PDF file is missing for a drawing, that drawing will not be included in the test.
 So, a simple way to exclude a drawing from being part of the test is to temporary move or rename its reference PDF file.

-- In case you want to move or rename any PDF file used in the test, you need to first close CET Designer, because CET Designer is locking those files when setting up the PDF diff tests.
-If CET Designer is started via Emacs in develop mode, you need to press Ctrl-alt-e in Emacs to close the process.
+- In case you want to move or rename any PDF file used in the test, you need to first close CET, because CET is locking those files when setting up the PDF diff tests.
+If CET is started via Emacs in develop mode, you need to press Ctrl-alt-e in Emacs to close the process.

 Note: You can set printer for paper views: